GSA-TTS/devCrew_s/docs/guides/DevCrew Agent Implementation Guide for AWS Strands.md

 ## Overview

-DevCrew specifications define comprehensive frameworks for autonomous software development teams.
+DevCrew specifications define comprehensive frameworks for autonomous development teams across various domains.
 AWS Strands Agents provides an ideal implementation platform through its model-driven approach, where the foundation model's reasoning abilities handle planning and tool usage autonomously.
 Strands emphasizes simplicity - developers create agents with a prompt (defining the agent's role) and tools, and the LLM determines how to chain reasoning and invoke tools as needed.

 Please note that implementation details (codes) listed below are examples only.